open/close all folders

 - Lyla Lay in Paperinik New Adventures when she changes from her normal clothes to her Time Police armor in the 1997 special.

 - Played with in Who Framed Roger Rabbit.
-Eddy sees what he thinks is the silhouette of Jessica Rabbit (pictured) in a hotel window, but once he gets up there, much to his horror it turns out to be Lena Hyena from Li'l Abner.
+Eddie sees what he thinks is the silhouette of Jessica Rabbit in a hotel window, but once he gets up there, much to his horror it turns out to be the hideous Lena Hyena.

 - Speaking of rabbits, Lola Bunny intentionally makes one as she enters the arena at the start of the game in Space Jam.